eProsima/Integration-Service-docs/docs/xml-config-file.rst

 Example
 -------

-In this file there are defined two RTPS *participants*, and a *bridge*.
+In this file, there are defined two RTPS *participants*, and a *bridge*.
 All of them have a subscriber and a publisher.
 The relationships between *participants* and *subscribers*/*publishers* defined in the *profiles* section are stablished by each *connector*.
 This allows to share *subscribers*/*publishers* configurations between *participants*.
 There are four connectors defined: *shapes_projection*, *shapes_stereo*, *shapes_protocol* and *protocol_shapes*.